nighthawkcoders/game_levels_mp/_posts/2024-01-07-CSSE-oop-mutliplayer-game.md

 ---
 layout: base
-title: Socket.io Multiplayer Game
+title:  Development Game for Multiplayer
-description: Using socket.io for multiplayer game
+description: This is the development game for socket.io for multiplayer game
 type: devops
 courses: { csse: {week: 18} }
 image: /images/platformer/backgrounds/hills.png